chris-tanyx/YingXinTan.github.io/TRC5901_Project_page.md

 - Apply deep learning theory to optimise a deep learning model for object classification.
 - Gain experience in using open access tools, such as TensorFlow and PyTorch, in solving computer vision problems.
 - Familiarise commonly used labelled image classification data such as CIFAR-10.
+- Study the effects of *presence of data pre-processing, optimiser selection, and fully-connected layer design, convolutional and pooling layers built* on classification prediction.

 ### Methods
 #### 1. Load CIFAR-10 dataset from the KERAS library